- Allbynnau ymchwil

 John Doonan has more than 30 years experience in genetics and developmental cell biology of plants and fungi.
 Before joining IBERS as Director of the National Plant Phenomics Centre, he was Group Leader at the John Innes Centre in Norwich.
 Previous to that he worked at the Robert Wood Johnston Medical School in New Jersey, USA and obtained his PhD from Leeds University.

 Plant growth underpins the productivity of both natural and agricultural ecosystems.
 Our group uses both induced (mutants) and natural variation in experimental model systems and wheat to understand how plants grow and respond to their environment.
-Current research focuses on cyclin dependent protein kinase targets (a) in the microtubule system and (b) in the protein translation machinery.
-We are developing high throughput high content phenotyping technologies at the National Plant Phenomics Centre that will allow the better exploitation of genomic-type information in the process of both gene discovery and plant breeding.
+Current research focuses on cyclin-dependent protein kinase targets (a) in the microtubule system and (b) in the protein translation machinery.
+We are developing high throughput high content phenotyping technologies at the National Plant Phenomics Centre for crops and model plants grown in either controlled environments and the field.
+Collaborations with computer scientists, both locally within Aberystwyth and globally, aim to develop and exploit emerging data acquisition technologies and image interrogation methods based on Artificial Intelligence to provide new knowledge on the basis of productivity in natural and agricultural ecosystems.